marinnedea/dummy-otel/README.md

               value: grpc
 ```

 ## Status

 Designed and tested on:
   - Raspberry Pi 5/ ARM64
   - K3s and Kubernetes
   - Grafana Alloy and Grafana Cloud

+To be used with:
+  - Grafana Alloy
+  - Grafana Tempo
+  - Grafana Loki
+  - Prometheus-compatible backend (via OTLP)

 ## Related Projects